smidy/ChickenFight/Learning/GameArchitecture.md

 ### Map Navigation

-- Players can join maps using `InJoinMap` messages
+- Players can join maps using `JoinMapRequest` messages
-- Players can move on maps using `InPlayerMove` messages
+- Players can move on maps using `PlayerMoveRequest` messages
 - The server validates movements and updates all clients

 ### Card Battle System